zyfhaha/miami_elm_final/README.md

 order receiving->order taking->order picking->delivery
-* customers can cancel an order at any time before it is taken
+* customers can cancel an order at any time before it is taken.
 * if the order is taken, only the B-side has access to cancel it.
 Customers would have to make a phone call for cancellation.

 ![order_handling](README_FIG/order_handling.gif)